Tax revenue statistics

 Reporting of data to Eurostat

-In almost all cases, the data are consistent with the ESA table 2 'main aggregates of general government' data released on 21 October 2015 or subsequent updates of ESA table 2.
+In all cases, the data are consistent with the ESA table 2 'main aggregates of general government' data released on 21 October 2016 or subsequent updates of ESA table 2 (updated by DK).

 This data is published in the Eurostat online database Eurobase.
-In addition, Eurostat publishes revenue and economic function data for individual taxes (the National Tax Lists or NTL) delivered by Member States as well as Iceland and Norway alongside the aggregated tax revenue data under the ESA2010 transmission programme.
+In addition, Eurostat publishes revenue and economic function data for individual taxes (the National Tax Lists or NTL) delivered by Member States as well as Iceland, Norway and Serbia alongside the aggregated tax revenue data under the ESA2010 transmission programme.